Languages: English, French (working knowledge)

 LMAA Supporting Member

 Accredited CEDR Mediator

-Alec authors many articles for trade publications, arbitration and legal publications.
+Alec has authored many articles for trade publications, arbitration and legal publications.
 He has appeared on business radio and T.V. programmes as an arbitration and regional legal expert (although he no longer practices as a lawyer).
 He speaks at many international trade, legal and arbitration conferences on diverse topics.